sowsan/architecture-center/docs/cloud-adoption/governance/policy-compliance/risk-tolerance.md

 After answering these questions along with questions as determined by the Cloud Governance team, groupings of probability will likely emerge.
 The following are a few grouping samples to help get started:

 - No indication: Not enough research has been completed to determine probability.
-- Low Risk: Current research suggests the risk is not likely to be realized.
+- Low risk: Current research suggests the risk is not likely to be realized.
-- Future risk: The current probability is Low Risk.
+- Future risk: The current probability is low risk.
 However, continued adoption would trigger a fresh analysis.
-- Medium Risk: It's likely that the risk will impact the business.
+- Medium risk: It's likely that the risk will impact the business.
-- High Risk: Overtime, it is increasing less likely that the business will avoid impact from this risk.
+- High risk: Overtime, it is increasing less likely that the business will avoid impact from this risk.
-- Declining Risk: The risk is Medium to High.
+- Declining risk: The risk is medium to high.
 However, actions in IT or business are reducing the likelihood of an impact.

-**Determining Tolerance:**
+**Determining tolerance:**

 The three question sets above should fuel enough data to determine initial tolerances.
 When risk and probability are low, and risk remediation costs are high, the business is unlikely to invest in remediation.
 When risk and probability are high, the business is likely to consider an investment, as long as the costs don't exceed the potential risks.